bbchallenge/bbchallenge/src/routes/(app)/story/+page.md

 ### Hertel's 100 holdouts

-In 2009, Joachim Hertel [published a method](https://content.wolfram.com/uploads/sites/19/2009/11/Hertel.pdf) that he claims leaves only 100 machines undecided (called ``holdouts'').
+In 2009, Joachim Hertel [published a method](https://content.wolfram.com/uploads/sites/19/2009/11/Hertel.pdf) that claims to leave only 100 machines undecided.
 The method seems to be very robust and an independent reproduction of these results would be very interesting.

 <a id="references"></a>